treasure-data/treasure-boxes/id_unification/README.md

 ### Q: How long will the workflow run ?

 It depends on the source data you imported.
 I would suggest you check how long it runs for a single loop, then multiply it with parameter loops + extra tens minutes.
+For most cases, it will end within several hours.

 [![Image from Gyazo](https://t.gyazo.com/teams/treasure-data/4c9c6c08ed7240b3b79aaab9022e8bc4.png)](https://treasure-data.gyazo.com/4c9c6c08ed7240b3b79aaab9022e8bc4)